 Connie: How can the individual instructional designer/developer have an impact on controlling the time and cost of a project?

-Robyn: Each one of us can manage ourselves and our portion of the work (accountability) so that we ensure either some reduction in issues or add to the overall effort of reduction.
+Robyn: Each one of us can manage ourselves and our portion of the work, which I consider accountability.
+This helps to ensure fewer issues will arise.
 Methods for being more self-managed follow the same ideas as noted previously.
 We can:

 - Play a part in keeping the client on board and educated to the process—especially when it impacts the work we do